List of California locations by income: Places

 California places were unlike counties insofar as places with per capita incomes below and above the state average had about the same average population and population density.
-Like counties however, the lowest-income places tended to be located in the Central Valley, and the highest-income places were concentrated in the San Francisco Bay Area.
+Like counties, however, the lowest-income places tend to be located in the Central Valley, and the highest-income places were concentrated in the San Francisco Bay Area.

 San Francisco is an extreme example of a place in California with both a large population (829,072) and high per capita income ($49,986).
 In fact, it has the highest per capita income of all places in California with a population of over 100,000.
 Though Sunnyvale ($48,203), San Mateo ($46,782), Thousand Oaks ($46,231), and Carlsbad ($44,305) join San Francisco to make up the top five places in California with the highest per capita income in that population class, none of them have populations even close to San Francisco.
 The next place with a population similar to that of San Francisco that appears in the per capita income rankings is San Jose ($34,992), and at this point, the difference in per capita income with the entire state of California is only about $5,000.

 Seven of the ten places with the lowest per capita income and a population of over 50,000 were in Los Angeles County, and East Los Angeles has the highest population among them (127,610).